-In addition to our conventional campus program, an online option is available for both thesis and non-thesis options.
+In addition to our conventional campus program, an online program is available for both thesis and non-thesis options.
 The Space Studies Master’s program has been offered via Internet-based distance learning techniques since 1996.
 This has benefitted aerospace professionals who cannot come to the UND campus for the conventional two-year on-campus program due to existing employment and/or family commitments.
-The fully-accredited program offered online is identical to the on-campus program and offers the same level of opportunities for discussion, advisement and research.
-As the campus and distance programs are basically one, it allows the students to switch seamlessly between campus and online, should they desire.
-This means one can start as a distance student and move to campus midway through the program, and vice versa.
+The online program is identical to the on-campus program and offers the same level of opportunities for discussion, advisement and research.
+As the campus and online programs are basically one, it allows the students to switch seamlessly between campus and online, should they desire.
+This means one can start as an online student and move to campus midway through the program, and vice versa.
 As a result, it is not indicated in the final transcript whether a student earned the credits via online or campus courses.

 Online space studies education involves the following: